-The CPM [6] models cells as sets of connected sites on a square lattice.
+The CPM [6] models cells as sets of sites on a square lattice which are usually connected.
 Each lattice site is assigned the integer cell ID of the cell it belongs to.

 The behavior of the cells is regulated by the Hamiltonian H, which represents the energy of a particular lattice.
-The Hamiltonian contains at the least a cell-cell adhesion and cell volume, but is usually extended by other terms such as cell surface or alignment.
+The Hamiltonian contains at the least a term for the adhesion between cells on the lattice, but can be extended by other terms such as cell volume or alignment.

-To advance the CPM, a Monte-Carlo Step (MCS) is performed: The cell ID of a random lattice site is changed to the cell ID of one of its neighbors and the difference in energy ΔH is calculated.
+To advance the CPM, a Monte-Carlo Step (MCS) is performed: The cell ID of a random lattice site is changed to the cell ID of one of its neighbors and the difference in energy $\Delta H$ is calculated.
 The update is always accepted if the energy decreases.
-If the energy does not decrease, the update is accepted probabilistically (e.g. by the Metropolis criterion), where greater increases are less probable.
+If the energy does not decrease, the update is accepted probabilistically, where greater increases are less probable.
 Repeated MCSs minimize H.

-From an implementor's perspective, the CPM has a great advantage over other approaches: Since updates happen on a square lattice and changes in energy can be calculated locally, it lends itself well to distributed programming.
+From an implementor's perspective, the CPM has a great advantage over other approaches to cell simulation such as agent-based modeling: Since updates happen on a square lattice and changes in energy can be calculated locally, it lends itself well to distributed programming.
 Cells in Silico (CiS) [3] is a parallel implementation of the CPM based on the Neoteric Autonomous Stencil code for Jolly Algorithms (NAStJA) framework [2].
-NAStJA offers an abstraction layer for implementing stencil codes using Message Passing Interface (MPI), making it possible to leverage large-scale parallelism for CiS.
-NAStJA divides the simulation domain into blocks.
-After the stencil is computed for each block, the halo, i.e. the boundary region between blocks is exchanged such that each block has the data necessary to compute the stencil again.
+NAStJA offers an abstraction layer for implementing stencil codes on the Message Passing Interface (MPI), making it possible to leverage large-scale parallelism for CiS.
+NAStJA divides the domain into blocks, computing each stencil locally, then performing an halo exchanges of the border regions.